Blueprint-Finance/concrete-docs/docs/Overview/our-solution.md

 - **Rate Optimization**: Concrete ensures borrowers get the most competitive rate available by scanning multiple DeFi lending markets.
 - **Lending Market Access**: While initially focusing on **Aave**, future updates plan to integrate other major protocols, including **Radiant** and **Compound**.

+**Example**:
+A borrower deposits 100 ETH into Concrete and borrows USDC using the best rate available on Aave (or another integrated platform).
+Without Concrete Lite, if the value of ETH drops significantly, the position would face liquidation, and the user might lose a large portion of their collateral due to high liquidation penalties (10-15%).

 ## 2. Concrete Lite (Default Protection)

 For users who want an extra layer of protection, **Concrete Lite** is applied by default for supported assets (with the option to opt out if desired).
 This feature proactively manages positions, closing loans before full liquidation is triggered, significantly reducing penalties.
 It charges a smaller foreclosure fee (3.5%) compared to the typical fees charged by lending markets (5-15%).

 By acting before liquidation triggers, Concrete Lite helps users retain more of their collateral.

+**Example**:
+With Concrete Lite enabled (default for supported assets), the system forecloses the position before liquidation occurs, saving the user from the full liquidation penalty.
+Instead of losing up to 15% of their collateral, the borrower only pays a 3.5% fee.

 ## 3. Concrete Protect (Enhanced Protection)